Cyberbullying: A Resource for School Social Workers

 Keys to Addressing Cyberbullying: Education, Prevention, and Intervention

-While legislation and school systems are slowly adapting to address cyberbullying, school social workers, teachers, counselors, school administrators, and parents must still take action to identify and address cyberbullying that occurs in and outside of schools.
-As it is a complex problem, cyberbullying should generally be tackled through a combination of:
+School social workers, teachers, counselors, school administrators, and parents all play a critical role in identifying and addressing cyberbullying that occurs in and outside of schools.
+As a complex problem, cyberbullying should generally be tackled through a combination of: